Nie-Tianyi/rs_algorithm_practise/README.md

 	swap(i,smallest element)
 ```

-The time commplexity is also $O(n^2)$, because finding the smalles element in an array needs to iterate over the array.
+The time complexity is also $O(n^2)$, because finding the smallest element in an array needs to iterate over the array.

 ### 3. Insertion Sort